buraste/buraste.com/content/about-me.md

 Fuck all of CVs, biggest companies, idiot managers and their hierarchy! ⚔️ Make your road.

 This is my personal blog where I talk about coding, entrepreneurship, life hacks, problems, answers, ideas.
 I am silent performer not an entrepreneur.
+I spent a long time without do anything, especially at university.
+Because I did not know about what I want, what I can.
+I tried a lot of things.
+Today I know that I want and I am walking on my way.

 I have a condition called [_Dissociative Amnesia_](https://en.wikipedia.org/wiki/Psychogenic_amnesia).
 That's why I write so that I don't forget.
-I gave up so much to learn, I don't have time to try again 🧠
+I gave up so much to learn, I don't have time for trying again 🧠

+Here is my learned favorite or not favorite, master or newbie skills:

+### Tech Skills
+#### Software

+-- Python: Django, Flask

+-- PHP: Laravel, CodeIgniter, WordPress (I love WordPress)

+-- JavaScript: NodeJS, ReactJS, GatsbyJS

+-- GO: Hugo (This blog made with Hugo 🎉)

+-- Ruby: Jekyll

+-- Linux: Ubuntu Server, Fedora

+#### Tools for Coding

+-- VSCode, Vim, oh my zsh

+### DevOps

+-- nginx, Apache2

+-- VMware

+-- Docker

+## Monitoring

+-- Zabbix

+..coming soon

 {{< timeline_clean >}}